hallapmark/diversity-epistemic-networks/README.md

 # diversity-epistemic-networks
-WIP.
 Python code for modelling the effects of diversity in epistemic networks

-This project requires Python 3.11.
+This project requires Python 3.12.

 # Installation
 (1) clone this repository